Find Affordable College Courses

 Women make up 62% of the music majors at the school.

-Millersville University of Pennsylvania did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
-It came in at #21 on the list.
-Located in the large suburb of Millersville, Millersville is a public college with a medium-sized student population.
+Millersville University of Pennsylvania landed the #21 spot in the 2023 rankings for the most popular bachelor’s degree music programs.
+Located in the suburb of Millersville, Millersville is a public school with a moderately-sized student population.

 Women make up 43% of the music majors at the school.